 A few months after my release he helped me get on my feet by giving me a quarter pound to sell.
 I was a social user - definitely not an addict.
 It went so well I was soon back for more.
 After that he began fronting me a large quantities at a time.
 I reasoned it was okay because my exposure was limited - I’d take the entire consignment then in turn front it all to the one person I trusted back at home in Arkansas.
 The same friend who betrayed me years later.
 The set up worked like a charm.
 For a time my Arkansas friend and I had a decent little enterprise going but things dried up.
 I knew that it couldn’t last forever and was right again.
 My friend the cook was arrested in Colorado and ended up doing thirteen years in federal prison.
 He completely missed the 90's - that is a sobering thought.
 I was very lucky to get out unscathed.

 For a short time, I turned to petty thievery to eat and survive.
 Then a few weeks prior to the night I was beaten up, a friend who was in the same orbit as my life path, committed suicide.
 He and I hadn’t spoken in a few weeks over some silly disagreement until the day I ran into him at the North Park Mall in Dallas.
 We got along that day as if nothing ever happened - he hung himself that night in his closet.
+I believe he knew he was going to as we met.

 Even though my eyes weren’t quite healed completely, I couldn’t wait any longer for opportunity to find me.
 I called and scheduled an appointment with Steve Webb, a VP for Burch Management to interview for a management position.
 The night before my interview I decided to stop by Baby Dolls to let Shannon know I was taking her advice.
 I also wanted to look around and try to see the topless business from a different perspective.
 At the time Baby Dolls Dallas was located in a strip center with several other gentleman’s clubs.
 Two or three of the clubs in the immediate vicinity were run by Burch Management.

 As I walked across the parking lot toward Baby Dolls I noticed a customer being kicked out of the club next door, Déjà vu.
 The man looked as if he probably had a couple to many but wasn’t being aggressive and was even a couple of feet from the door on the sidewalk.
 Suddenly a young heavy set “manager” charged out and pushed the customer out onto the parking lot with a force far from necessary.
 Not wanting to get involved I hurried on into Baby Dolls, but I never forgot how repulsed I was by that display.
-I thought of the liability that manager was putting the business owner in.
-I hoped for a chance to manage a club differently.
+I thought of the liability that manager was putting the business owner in - I hoped for a chance to manage a club differently than that.

 The interview went well - I needed a new start and they got me for the low ball starting salary of $400 per week.
 I was so focused on the job at hand I don’t think I noticed the girls were topless for the first six months I worked for the company.